 **This Month:**

-In February 2025, we invite you to delve into the intricate art of Moroccan geometry, or at-Tasțīr, through the lens of Moroccan bookbinding.
-This course will feature an exploration of various leather and paper patterns, including two notable designs: Mtemens (8-Fold) and M’asher (10-Fold).
+In March / Ramadan 2025, we invite you to delve into the intricate art of Moroccan geometry, or at-Tasțīr, through the lens of the 14th Century Marinid Minarets.
+This course will feature unique Zallij tiles patterns from two 14th C. mosques from the Fes Medina, Morocco: Chrabliyine Mosque and Abu al-Hassan Mosque.

-The live course consists of three sessions, curated for Beginners, Intermediate, and Advanced participants.
-Throughout our journey, we will underscore the significance of geometric decorations in Moroccan bookbinding and manuscripts, all while enriching the experience with traditional Moroccan music and drawing using the artisanal Hasba method.
+The live course will cover two Mtemens (8 Folds) and a Stashri (16 Fold) patterns and will consist of three sessions, curated for Beginners , Intermediate and Advanced participants.
+Throughout our journey, we will underscore the special style of Marinid Minarets and the significance of geometric decorations within mosques, all while enriching the experience with traditional Moroccan music and drawing using the artisanal Qasma and Hasba methods.

 **Required Tools:**